carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 ```
 Now, try out the following command:
 ```
-$dagger do --help
+$ dagger do --help

-$dagger do test --help
+$ dagger do test --help
 Usage:
   dagger do test [flags]